Prizes

 Each year the SPP awards three prizes at its annual meeting.

 The Stanton Prize is awarded to a young scholar in philosophy or psychology who has begun making significant contributions to interdisciplinary research and has been active in SPP.
-The 2023 Stanton Prize was awarded to Eric Mandelbaum (Department of Philosophy and Department of Psychology, City University of New York).
+The 2024 Stanton Prize was awarded to Tobias Gerstenberg (Department of Psychology, Stanford University).

 The Stanton award is presented in honor Harry and Betty Stanton of Bradford Books/The MIT Press.
 The executive committee selects the winner of the Stanton Prize.
 SPP members are invited to send nominations for the prize to the chair of the Stanton Prize committee (typically, the winner of the previous year's prize).